 granite creek

 The Granite Creek Project is located at the intersection of the Getchell and Battle Mountain Trends proximal to Nevada Gold Mines’ Twin Creeks and Turquoise Ridge mining operations.
 The project hosts both high grade open pit and underground mineral resources that remain open for expansion.
-The underground mine at Granite Creek is permitted and is in development the goal of ramping up mining into 2024.

 i-80 is executing an extensive exploration and delineation drilling program targeting both the open pit and underground mineralization.
-The Company expects to complete a Feasibility Study in 2024.

 QUICK FACTS